Hamtian/Viral_Epidemic_Prediction/README.md

 **3. Data Usage:**
 - The data used for model training was the scaled data.
 Feel free to use the unscaled data or the PCA components provided in the notebook to see how they may change the results.
-- All variables were used for developing the models as they all showed some sort of relationship with the target variable (small or big).
+- All the explanatory variables were used during model training as they all showed some sort of relationship with the target variable (some more significant than others).
 Feel free to use the notebook to train the models using only a subset of variables to see how it affects performance.
 Consider factors such as generalizability, model simplicity, efficiency, and speed when selecting variables for model training.

 **4.Additional Remarks:**
 - Experimentation with different preprocessing techniques, feature engineering methods, or model architectures may yield further insights and improvements in model performance.
 If you are interested in this project, don't hesitate to explore alternative approaches and iterate on the provided notebook to enhance the project's outcomes.